moonstripe/kojinglick_2/content/project-gravity.md

 ### Content management by Sanity

 Once again, <a href='https://www.sanity.io/' target="_blank" class="text-black dark:text-neutral">Sanity</a> comes to the rescue.
-Everything from our <a href='https://projectgravity.io/blog' target="_blank" class="text-black dark:text-neutral">blog</a>, to our <a href='https://projectgravity.io/research' target="_blank" class="text-black dark:text-neutral">research citations</a> page, to the deployed resources are hosted on Sanity, which allows for the whole team to get involved without pinging me everytime they find a new resource.
+Everything from our <a href='https://projectgravity.io/blog' target="_blank" class="text-black dark:text-neutral">blog</a>, to our <a href='https://projectgravity.io/research' target="_blank" class="text-black dark:text-neutral">research citations</a> page, to the deployed resources, is hosted on Sanity, which allows for the whole team to get involved without pinging me everytime they find a new resource.
 It's incredible uptime, quick response, and incredible pricing plan made it a no brainer to integrate into the project. **Thank you, Sanity!**

 ### Admin Dashboard